GoogleChrome/developer.chrome.com/site/en/docs/crux/api/index.md

 ## Common use case

 The CrUX API allows for the querying of user experience metrics for a specific URI like "Get metrics for the `https://example.com` origin."

+## CrUX API Key

+Using the CrUX API requires a Google Cloud API key.
+You can create one in the [Credentials](https://console.developers.google.com/apis/credentials) page and provision it for `Chrome UX Report API` usage.

+After you have an API key, your application can append the query parameter `key=[YOUR_API_KEY]` to all request URLs.

+The API key is safe for embedding in URLs; it doesn't need any encoding.

 ## Data model